Fariha127/Basic-ARDUINO-Projects-simulated-using-TinkerCad/README.md

    - Visit [Tinkercad Circuits](https://www.tinkercad.com/circuits)
    - Read the pdf files for understanding the components used in the circuit.
    - Recreate the circuit.
-   - Upload the code and start simulation!
+   - Upload the code and start the simulation!

 > No physical Arduino board is needed — all projects can be simulated online.